ngiann/GaussianVariationalInference.jl/docs/src/technicaldescription.md

 Contrary to other flavours of this method, that repeatedly draw new samples ``z_s`` at each iteration of the optimiser, here a large number of samples ``z_s`` is drawn at the start and is kept fixed throughout the execution of the algorithm[^1].
 This avoids the difficulty of working with a noisy gradient and allows the use of optimisers like [LBFGS](https://julianlsolvers.github.io/Optim.jl/stable/#algo/lbfgs/
 ).
-A big advatange is that the use of LBFGS, does away with the typical requirement of tuning learning rates (step sizes).
-However, this comes at the expense of riskin g overfitting to the samples ``z_s`` that happened to be drawn at the start.
+Using LBFGS, does away with the typical requirement of tuning learning rates (step sizes).
+However, this comes at the expense of risking overfitting to the samples ``z_s`` that happened to be drawn at the start.
 The package provides a mechanism for monitoring potential overfitting[^2] via the options
 `Stest` and `test_every`.
 Because of fixing the samples  ``z_s``, the algorithm doesn't not enjoy the speed of optimisation via stochastic gradient.
 As a consequence, the present package is recommented for problems with relatively few parameters, e.g. 2-20 parameters perhaps.